TheDeanLab/COMPASS/_sources/hardware/lasers.rst.txt

 For all of these reasons, we recommend the use of optically pumped semiconductor lasers (OPSLs) for imaging.
 OPSLs are solid state lasers that use a diode to optically pump a semiconductor gain medium which can be tuned to adjust the emission wavelength of the laser.
-Importantly, OPSLs have a narrow linewidth (<10 pM), low M :sup:`2` value, can modulate the laser on microsecond timescales, and achieve high and stable emission powers.
+Importantly, OPSLs have a narrow line width (<10 pM), low M :sup:`2` value, can modulate the laser on microsecond timescales, and achieve high and stable emission powers.